Kensal Green: History

 As of June 2014 the area had seen significant gentrification as people had been priced out of surrounding areas such as Notting Hill.
 In 2015 it was described as 'celebrity haunt-meets-Nappy Valley'.

 Demographics

 The largest ethnic group in Kensal Green ward according to the 2011 census was White British, 26%.
 The second largest was White other, 18%, followed by Black Caribbean, 12%.
 Neighbouring Queen's Park ward, which also covers eastern areas of Kensal Green, was 30% White British.
 The College Park ward, which covers the southern areas of Kensal Green, was 31.6% white British, 18.4% White other and 21.1% Black.
 Kensal Green ward has the highest Latin American population in London.

 Politics and government

-Kensal Green is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons of the United Kingdom, represented by Georgia Gould from the Labour Party since 2024.
+Kensal Green is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons, represented by Georgia Gould from the Labour Party since 2024.

 Kensal Green is part of the Harlesden and Kensal Green ward for elections to Brent London Borough Council.